nadegelemperiere-aws/module-aws-bucket/README.rst

 * The IAM user used to perform infrastructure deployment

+It also forces object to be encrypted before being put into the bucket

 to get full access to the repository, so that it can be fully managed by terraform.
 Additional rights are provided through module configuration

 Testing